plannapus/Unsorted-functions/README.md

 `pacman.py` implements Lazarus et al. 2012 pacman algorithm in python while `pacnsub.R` does so in R, plus implements various subsampling methods (SQS, UW, O2W, OW, and classic rarefaction) on the "pacman'd" dataset;

-`pangaea.R` contains several functions in R to grab datasets from pangaea.de;

 `plot.digitizer.R` is a script to digitize data points from a publication figure;

 `sample.depth.R` computes the depth of a DSDP or ODP sample based on its name.